cockroachdb/docs/v20.1/deploy-a-python-to-do-app-with-flask-kubernetes-and-cockroachcloud.md

 #### Monitor inter-node latencies

-1. Click the gear icon on the left-hand navigation bar.
-2. In the **Reports** section, click **Network Latency** to check latencies between all nodes in your cluster.
+1. Click **Network Latency** in the left-hand navigation to check latencies between all nodes in your cluster.

 #### Identify frequently executed or high latency SQL statements